Milwaukee Panthers football: Resurgence and termination (1970–1974)

 Carollo, a native of nearby Brookfield, was a four-year starter at QB for the Panthers (1970-1973), who became an NFL official for 19 seasons (1989-2008).
 He officiated seven conference championship games and two Super Bowls before becoming the Director of Officiating for the Big Ten Conference.

 O'Boyle, the son of two U.S. Marines, was born in Milwaukee and attended the Solomon Juneau High School by way of St. Charles Boys Home, having lived in several states throughout the South due to his father's military career.
-O'Boyle was known for his bone-crushing tackles and is credited by the UWM coaching staff with "the best block in history" when he wiped out five players from Northern Illinois University on an end-around play that sent running back Henry Jones to the end zone.
+O'Boyle was known for his bone-crushing tackles and is credited by the UWM coaching staff with "the best block in history" when he wiped out five players from Northern Illinois University on an end around play that sent running back Henry Jones to the end zone.
 After his college days, O'Boyle went on to an excellent career as a professional broadcast and public address announcer.

+The Schlitz Brewing Company signed on as a sponsor for the UWM football and basketball programs in 1973.
+Schlitz brought on former baseball player Bob Uecker, by this point an emerging national celebrity, to call color commentary on Panthers broadcasts, which would be carried on WTMJ.

 Glenn Brady became head coach in 1973 and led the Panthers to a 6-4-1 record that would prove to be their best as a varsity program under the UWM banner.
 Following a 4-6 campaign in 1974, its 75th at the varsity level, the UWM athletic board voted 7–6 to terminate the football program In January 1975.